 Serving: Wednesday, Friday, Saturday, and Sunday from 6:00 - 8:00 PM

 UHeights is proud to host NorthWest SHARE’s Free Vegetarian Food Truck that serves FREE hot vegetarian meals four times a week.
 They are serving the University District and Seattle community every week in response to the COVID-19 global pandemic.
 At least 180 persons come for nutritious meals on scheduled days.

 Serving: Sunday from 12:00 - 2:00 PM (or until food supply runs out)

 Subvert UD is a youth and student-led club where volunteers and club members come together to provide free hot meals.
 They serve a variety of FREE meals like quesadillas, grilled sandwiches, chicken-based meals, and more!

 UHeights is proud to serve as a host site for Seattle Community Fridge.
 The goal of a community fridge is to fight food insecurity, along with food waste, by providing FREE food to those in need.
 Anyone is able to donate and food.
 Take what you need, Leave what you can!

-University District Street Medicine is a student-led organization dedicated to improving health equity amongst those who are facing houselessness and/or displaced people who are lacking reliable access to quality healthcare.
-UDSM’s mobile health van is hosted in UHeights' parking lot.
-The health van's goal is to assist those in need with health assessments & essential living items while establishing a connection with their local-area homeless community.
+University District Street Medicine (UDSM) is a student-led organization dedicated to improving health equity amongst people who are lacking access to quality healthcare.
+The health van assists with health assessments and essential living items while establishing a connection with their local-area homeless community.
+UDSM’s mobile health van is hosted in UHeights' south parking lot.